NaszvadiG/cim-xa/README.md

 - You need to extend the routing feature set [Cartographer]
 - You need PDO for cross-DBMS compatibility [Idiorm]
 - You need easy-to-use support for SQL prepared statements [Idiorm]
-- You need or simply prefer a more mainstream ORM approach {Idiorm]
+- You need or simply prefer a more mainstream ORM approach [Idiorm]
 - You need a fully RESTful server implementation capability
 - You need serialization capability [Apache Avro]
 - You need to integrate with JavaScript(1) or a JS MVC framework(2)